aurora-arg/pyebfgen/UserGuide.md

  - Zip Code:  So, on the 605 Form, it shows that the zip code can be 5 or 9 characters.
 For example, if the zip code is 43180-5108, you will type it in as 431805108.
 Type in the zip code and continue.
+ - Social Security Number:  Again, another self explanatory item.
+If the applicant does NOT have a FRN and is testing for a new license, they MUST provide a Social Security Number or Tax ID number pursuant to the Debt Collection Act of 1996.
+If they refuse to provide that information, you are not legally permitted to administer a license examination.
+If they are testing for a new license and they do not have a FRN, please type in the SSN, without the dashes and continue.
+ - Federal Registration Number:  If the applicant is already licensed, you MUST type in their FRN.
+If the applicant already has an FRN but no other licenses with the FCC, please enter it in here, even if it has leading zeros.
+If an FRN needs to be entered here, type it in and continue.
+==> NOTE:  If the user types in a Social Security Number and a Federal Registration Number, the Social Security Number will immediately be purged upon saving the data.
  - Phone No.:  When you type in the telephone number, we only need the numbers, no parenthesis or dashes.
 For example, if the applicant gives you a phone number of (907) 465-3781, you will type it in as follows: 9074653781.